Andrés Manuel López Obrador: Security policy

-López Obrador had been a firm critic of Felipe Calderón's crime strategy and promised to reduce military presence on the streets, offering reparations to victims of the Mexican Drug War and emphasizing the protection of human rights in the country.
+López Obrador had been a firm critic of Felipe Calderón's crime strategy and promised to reduce military presence on the streets, offering reparations to victims of the Mexican drug war and emphasizing the protection of human rights in the country.
 López Obrador proposed a single police command that would gradually assume the activities of the Mexican Navy and the Mexican Army, as well as a single intelligence agency to tackle the financial networks of criminal organizations.
-The new police force would promote "civic and moral values."
+The new police force would promote "civic and moral values".
 He promised to increase the salaries and benefits given to law enforcement officials throughout Mexico.
-His security strategy was composed of ten proposals, but all of them had the main theme: organized crime cannot be tackled if the government is responsible for the erosion of human rights.
+His security strategy comprised ten proposals, but all of them had the main theme: organized crime cannot be tackled if the government is responsible for the erosion of human rights.

 He also stated that if elected, he would reject any intelligence activity from the United States, including money and weapons in aid.
 This policy would stop the operations in Mexico of the Central Intelligence Agency and the Drug Enforcement Administration, including the use of drones.
 But it could also discourage U.S. aid to Mexico (US$1.6 billion since 2008).
-The proposal intended to appeal to discontent over U.S. actions in "Operation Fast and Furious," where ATF agents were involved in a gun-walking scandal.
+The proposal intended to appeal to discontent over U.S. actions in "Operation Fast and Furious", where ATF agents were involved in a gun-walking scandal.

-López Obrador promised to reactivate the economy and social growth so more people could have access to a "better life" without joining cartels and abandoning the rule of law.
-He also pledged to improve the education system and create more jobs before the criminal groups have a chance to recruit them.
+López Obrador promised to reactivate the economy and social growth, so more people could have access to a "better life" without joining cartels and abandoning the rule of law.
+He also pledged to improve the education system and create more jobs before the criminal groups can recruit them.
 He also spoke of taming corruption, impunity, drug consumption, addiction, and elite privileges.
 The security Cabinet he proposed would work directly with the municipal and state forces in a unified command.

 López Obrador summed up his security policy as "Abrazos, no balazos" (Hugs, not bullets).
-At the start of his campaign, he said he would remove Mexican Army personnel from the streets, but in May 2012 stated the military would continue to operate until Mexico had a "trained, skilled and moralized police force."
+At the start of his campaign, he said he would remove Mexican Army personnel from the streets.
+Still, in May 2012, it stated that the military would continue to operate until Mexico had a "trained, skilled and moralized police force."